gxf1212/notes/MD/Notes on FYP.md

 ligand: you just need to modify atoms in GaussView, so that no change is needed for Mg, and the position of ligands remains unchanged. (unlike aligning structures...) go to CHARMM-GUI for both ligands!

-we start from (equilibrated?) .pdb after MD
+we start from (equilibrated?) .pdb after MD.
+But finally should use those from clustering, and compare with the original!

+> VMD molecule editor: http://www.ks.uiuc.edu/Research/vmd/plugins/molefacture/, conjugation with ffTk, paratool, CGenFF server, etc. AutoPSF?

 ### By scripting

 #### A brief flow

 - get stable complex structure, modify the ligand to obtain the other one

 - parametrize both ligands in CHARMM-GUI

-  - to get: .rtf file.
+  - to get: `.rtf` file.

 - same ligands, get properly renumbered .pdb files from CHARMM-GUI PDB reader

-  - to get: .pdb file
+  - to get: `.pdb` file

+  > PDB reader itself can also give .rtf? but need the .mol2 file...

-- run the make_hybrid code to obtain the hybrid .rtf and .pdb file (with atoms renamed and B value assigned)
+- run the make_hybrid code to obtain the hybrid `.rtf` and `.pdb` file (with atoms renamed and B value assigned)

-- build the ligand and complex with VMD. do use top_all36_cgenff.rtf!
+- run `merge-fep.tcl` to build the ligand and complex with VMD. do use `top_all36_cgenff.rtf`!

+- solvate and ionize them. a new version of `sol-ion-fep.tcl` is created to make sure the systems have the same size (ligand more atoms?)

 - run the 2nd script to edit the beta field in the .pdb file

-- run the 3rd script to remove unparametrized angles/dihedrals, etc.
+- run the 3rd script (not finished) to remove unparametrized angles/dihedrals, etc.

 - normal measurement, equilibration and run, but not necessary to gradually heat up (but if you like...)

 principles